Skip to main content

 Traditional data enrichment tells you what someone does and where they work.
 Job title, company size, industry, maybe a direct dial if you’re lucky.
 AI-native enrichment tells you why they might care about what you’re selling, and that’s a fundamentally different thing.

 Data driven personalisation that actually works requires context, not just fields.
-Once we’d cleaned and verified the partner data in the project above, the enrichment layer added LinkedIn profiles, tenure information, recent professional activity, relevant certifications, and AI-generated intent signals for each contact.
+Once we’d cleaned and verified the partner data in the SAP project, the enrichment layer added LinkedIn profiles, tenure information, recent professional activity, relevant certifications, and AI-generated intent signals for each contact.
 But the part that changed the conversation was the tailored conversation starters: summaries aligned to each person’s role, their demonstrated activity, and the strategic priorities of their organisation.
 Not “Hi {first_name}, I noticed you work at {company}.”
 Actual insight.

 This is the gap between what tools like ZoomInfo and Clay call “intent data” and genuine research-grade intelligence.
 Most off-the-shelf intent data is built on bidstream advertising signals and IP-based web tracking.
 It tells you a company might be researching a topic.
 AI-native enrichment tells you which person at that company is active, what they’ve been doing, and what a relevant opening conversation looks like.
 One is a signal.
 The other is a strategy.
+We break down why buyer intent data fails and what AI-powered insights actually look like in detail.

 The numbers back this up.
 AI-based lead scoring built on properly enriched data improves conversion rates by up to 51% (Salesforce ).
 Personalised outreach (real personalisation, not mail merge tokens) achieves 15-25% response rates compared to 3-5% for generic approaches (Outreach ).